For product managers, founders & innovation teams

 Your idea, on trial.

-The Judge scores viability, feasibility, and strategic fit.
-The Panel brings in the people whose opinion actually matters: advisors, domain experts, target users, each evaluating independently.
-AI rigor, human judgment, one verdict you can stand behind.
+The Judge scores nine dimensions — viability, feasibility, desirability, strategic fit among them — and shows its reasoning.
+The Panel adds the humans whose opinion actually matters: advisors, domain experts, target users, each evaluating independently.
+One verdict you can stand behind, because it was earned.

 The Judge AI-driven opportunity scoring across viability, feasibility, desirability, and strategic fit